znsio/perfiz/README.md

 ## Quick Start
 Go to [Perfiz Demo](https://github.com/znsio/perfiz-demo) to get your Perf test setup running in less than 5 min

+## Practise Exercise
+Try [Practise Exercise](https://github.com/znsio/perfiz-demo/tree/practise-exercise) to get a sense of how easy it is integrate Perfiz into your project.

 ## Platforms
 Tested on MacOS and Linux.
 Windows will be supported soon.